Go Burrito Expansion in Florida with Multi-Unit Operator Agreement

-)-- Today the fast casual, beach-themed burrito restaurant Go Burrito announced the expansion of the franchise into a new market: Florida.
+Fast casual, beach-themed burrito restaurant Go Burrito announced the expansion of the franchise into a new market: Florida.
 The Salisbury, North Carolina-based brand will open four franchised stores throughout the coastal state during the next two years, starting in Ocala, Florida.
-The fast casual burrito restaurant hopes to replicate its loyal Salisbury customers closer to the ocean.
+Franchise agreements have been sign with locations in North Carolina and Tennessee being selected.

 The multi-unit agreement opens the brand to a fitting market.
 “We have a popular concept with extremely loyal customers, and we have found the perfect fit for our next expansion,” said Mikey Wetzel, owner of the parent, franchising company, Go Ventures, Inc. “Our restaurant combines burritos and beer with the beach, so Florida is a natural fit,” added Wetzel.
 The Salisbury store will celebrate its fifth anniversary in February of 2018 and still maintains the same chill coastal vibe.